1. PURPOSE OF OUR POLICY

 10. CONTACTING INDIVIDUALS

-From time to time, we may send an individual important notices, such as changes to our terms, conditions and policies.
-Where such information is materially important to the individual’s interaction with us, they may not opt-out of receiving these communications.
+From time to time, we may send individual important notices, such as changes to our terms, conditions, and policies.
+Where such information is materially important to the individual’s interaction with us, they may not opt out of receiving these communications.

 11. CONTACTING US

-All correspondence with regards to privacy should be addressed to:
+All correspondence with regard to privacy should be addressed to: firstname.lastname@example.org

 You may contact the Data Protection Offer via email in the first instance or click the button below.
 Send your GDPR request